 Vegetative Stage: Heat stress is easy to appear in this stage and the performance of plants is more typical.
 The leaves will turn dry, the edges will curl and wilt, there will be yellow-brown spots on the leaves, and there will be burn marks on the tips.
 Make sure you examine the leaves carefully because these signs are very similar to a calcium deficiency.

 Flowering Stage: In addition to the leaves appearing to be bleached or yellowed and curled, heat stress during the flowering stage is manifested by the appearance of an excessive number of white pistils and the growth of long, airy foxtail buds.

 The biggest reason is that your grow lights are probably too close to your plants.
 We have discussed this issue in previous articles so be sure to check those out!

 In addition to this, there are a few factors that can cause heat stress.

 Too Much Light

 It’s easy to think that more light is better when we first grow because light directly affects the yield of cannabis.
 But actually too much light can cause heat stress.
 If your grow lights have a PPFD level of over 1300-1500 without supplemental CO2, then your plants will definitely have problems.

 Before buying your grow lights, ask the manufacturer how high they should hang and find the right wattage for your grow room.

 When our plants are under heat stress, the plants themselves fight for better health.
-(Not only heat stress, but almost all external pressures, plants have a certain degree of self-healing ability, provided that the problem is not serious.)
-Your cannabis will resist high temperature through transpiration, and transpiration cannot occur without enough of water.
+(Not only heat stress but almost all external pressures, plants have a certain degree of self-healing ability, provided that the problem is not serious.)
+Your cannabis will resist high temperatures through transpiration, and transpiration cannot occur without enough water.
 If your grow room humidity is too low, it is difficult for plants to transpire and heat stress is difficult to relieve.

 How to Fix Heat Stress